 Many non-Mormons don’t realize that the majority of work done in Mormon temples is for the dead.
-One of the main activities are baptisms for the dead.
+One of the main activities is baptisms for the dead.
 But that’s not all.
-People also receive endowments vicariously for the dead as well as being vicariously married for the dead.
+People also receive endowments vicariously for the dead, as well as being vicariously married for the dead.
 In this way, LDS members fulfill one of the three main missions of the LDS Church; to redeem the dead.

 At the April 2016 General Conference, Elder Quentin L. Cook, one of the 12 apostles of the LDS Church, made another connection between LDS temples and the dead.
 He said: